 Criterion 4: The information was provided with an express or implied understanding that it would remain confidential.

-The period of confidentiality must be specified for each item (eg for the period of the Deed, a period specified in the Deed).
+The period of confidentiality must be specified for each item (eg. for the period of the Deed, a period specified in the Deed).
 It should not be for an unlimited period.

 Pricing provisions in Attachment B must only be listed in this attachment if they meet the Confidentiality Test.